A pricing formula for delayed claims: Appreciating the past to value the future: Introduction

+It is a standard result in asset pricing theory that the absence of arbitrage opportunities is essentially equivalent to the existence of an equivalent probability measure under which the price of any contingent claim is a local martingale after deflation by the money market account; see \cite{DS1994,HK1979,HP1981}.
+In this paper we preserve the standard formulation of arbitrage pricing in a complete market model with security prices evolving as geometric Brownian motions (GBM).
+The main novelty of our work is that we consider contingent claims that have dynamics described by a stochastic delay differential equation (SDDE).

-In this paper, we take a different path in exploring the implications of delayed dynamics in the traditional arbitrage free valuation framework.
-We work with a standard, complete market model of securities with prices evolving as geometric Brownian motions (GBM), but consider contingent claims that have dynamics described by an SFDE.
-Interestingly, the no-arbitrage pricing machinery results in a valuation formula that can be decomposed into a term related to the `current market value of the past' (in a sense to be made precise below), and a term reflecting the `market value of the present'.
-Both terms are scaled by an appropriate annuity factor to yield the current market value of the future flow of contingent payments.
-The message is that the market consistent valuation of future cashflows cannot abstract away from the contribution of the past, which in our setting is represented by the portion of a contingent claim's past trajectory that shapes its dynamics going forward.\footnote{The importance of the past in understanding the qualitative feature of a model with delay was also emphasized in Fabbri and Gozzi \cite{FG2008}, although in a deterministic setting, when solving the endogenous growth model with vintage capital of Boucekkine {\it et al.} \cite{boucekkine2005vintage}. }
+It is perhaps surprising that using the no-arbitrage pricing machinery we are able to derive an explicit valuation formula in the case of dynamics with memory, which is notoriously difficult to study.
+In particular, we show that the price can be decomposed into a term related to the `current market value of the past' (in a sense to be made precise below), and a term reflecting the `market value of the present'.
+In our setting the contribution of the past is represented by the portion of a contingent claim's past trajectory that shapes its dynamics going forward.\footnote{The importance of the past in understanding the qualitative feature of a model with delay was also emphasized in Fabbri and Gozzi \cite{FG2008}, although in a deterministic setting, when solving the endogenous growth model with vintage capital of Boucekkine {\it et al.} \cite{boucekkine2005vintage}. } Using our pricing formula, we demonstrate that in the market consistent valuation of future cashflows the contribution of the past cannot be neglected.